cjdbarlow/Part-One/insulins.md

 * Insulin Lispro (Humalog)

 ###Intermediate Acting
-Intermediate Acting insulins are used for control of BSL between meals as a pseudo-basal bolus.
+Intermediate acting insulins are used for control of BSL between meals as a pseudo-basal bolus.
 Administered subcutaneously they have an:
 * Onset of 1-2 hours
 * Peak at 4-6 hours
 * Last >12 hours